quicwg/multipath/draft-ietf-quic-multipath.md

 to be handled by the application.
 But this document does not prevent future extensions from defining mechanisms to cope with the remaining scenarios.

-This extension can be used with different scheduling algorithms that define how multiple simultaneously open paths are used to send packets.
+Further, this document does not specify scheduling algorithms that define how multiple, simultaneously open paths are used to send packets.
+As these differ depending on application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.
-Examples of schedulers can range from support for failover to simulatenous use of the aggreate capacity across all active paths.
+This extension can be used with different scheduling algorithms that, e.g., can range from support for failover to simulatenous use of the aggreate capacity across all active paths.

-This document does not specify a scheduling algorithm.
-There are IETF specifications for path fail-over, but there are currently no IETF standards-track specifications for simultaneously (concurrently) using the aggreate capacity of a set of active paths.
+There are IETF specifications for path fail-over, but there are currently no IETF standards-track specifications for simultaneously (concurrently) using the aggregated capacity of a set of active paths.

-Because the scheduling policy differs depending on application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.
 Specifically, while failover between Wi-Fi and mobile networks is a well-known multipath use case, it only temporarily uses two paths at the same time